 The chart below shows example prices for a new forced-air gas furnace, including installation and how these prices might vary by the size of the unit.

-Factors affecting the size of furnace need include: the square footage of your house, the layout (i.e. bungalow, 2 floors, etc), where you live and the climate, and how new your home is and how well-insulated it is.
+Factors affecting the size of furnace need include: the square footage of your house, the layout (i.e. townhouse/townhome, semi-detached, fully detached, bungalow, etc), where you live and the climate, and how new your home is and how well-insulated it is.

 Keep in mind that the prices below are meant simply as a guideline.
 Assume that the same brand & model is being installed at each size & BTU output.